 Differential BenefitsSlow wave sleep helps you recover physically while REM sleep helps you recover mentally.
 The amount of time you spend in these phases tends to decrease with age, which means the quality of your sleep and your body’s ability to recover also decrease with age.

+Final NoteSo, what should you do to get a refreshing night’s sleep in order for you to wake up refreshed and ready to tackle the day ahead?
 Keep in mind the information above.
 All of this will help you recognise the importance of the various factors affecting your sleep cycle.
 You may also wish to check out our article about the 8 Easy Tips to Improve Your Sleep Quality.

 Extracted from an article by James Clear